lyndonb-bq/tinkerpop/gremlin-go/README.md

 data-flow language that enables users to succinctly express complex traversals on (or queries of) their application's property graph.

 Gremlin-Go implements Gremlin within the Go language and can be used on any Go runtime greater than v1.17.
-Go's syntax has the same constructs as Java including "dot notation" for function chaining (a.b.c), round bracket function arguments (a(b,c)), and support for global namespaces (a(b()) vs a(__.b())).
 One important distinction with Go and Java is that the functions are capitalized, as is required to export functions is Go.

 Gremlin-Go is designed to connect to a "server" that is hosting a TinkerPop-enabled graph system.
 That "server"